public-awesome/audits/README.md

 # Audits

-This is a repository containing all audit-reports conducted on stargaze code-base including CosmosSDK modules as well as CosmWasm Contracts.
+This is a repository containing all audit reports conducted on the Stargaze codebase, including Cosmos SDK modules as well as CosmWasm smart contracts.